laibabatool/CODSOFT/README.md

-# CODSOFT
+#Data Science Projects
-TASK 01: Titanic survivors prediction
+Project 01: Titanic Survivors Prediction
-This notebook describes the first task of the Codsoft Data Science internship, which is to use the Titanic dataset to predict which passengers survived the disaster.
-Five different machine learning models were used to make predictions, and the accuracy of each model was compared using the accuracy_score metric.
+This project focuses on analyzing the Titanic dataset to predict which passengers survived the disaster.
+Five different machine learning models were implemented, and their performance was evaluated using the accuracy_score metric.

-TASK 02: Credit Card Fraud Detection
+Project 02: Credit Card Fraud Detection
-Developed a machine learning model to identify fraudulent credit card transactions, employing techniques to handle imbalanced datasets. f1_score , precision and recall score were use to check the accuracy of the model prediction.
+Built a machine learning model to detect fraudulent credit card transactions.
+Techniques for handling imbalanced datasets were applied.
+Model performance was assessed using f1_score, precision, and recall.

-TASK 03: IRIS Flower Classification
+Project 03: Iris Flower Classification
- It highlights my data preprocessing, model selection, training, and evaluation processes for classifying Iris flowers into species using machine learning.
+Demonstrated the process of data preprocessing, model selection, training, and evaluation to classify Iris flowers into their respective species using machine learning algorithms.